-Computers run most of these systems today, so HVAC techs must be able to use a wide collection of software programs.
-They even have to possess a general understanding of plumbing.
-Many commercial HVAC systems use water for both heating and cooling.
+Technology runs most of these systems today, so HVAC technicians must be able to use a wide collection of software programs and can monitor their work on their tablets or smartphones.
+They even have to possess a general understanding of plumbing because in some older homes, boilers and radiators are still in use.

 Remember the “V” in HVAC?
 It’s crucial to know how to effectively measure and regulate the heated or cooled air flowing through a home.
 Specialized formulas are used to calculate load capacities through the HVAC systems.

 While a service and maintenance technician is a common role in the HVAC industry, you might consider other jobs in this career path.